 1. SUBSTITUTE HONEY FOR SUGAR

-Honey can bring a natural sweetness to baked goods and depending on the type of honey you use it can also add various flavors to your dishes.
+Honey can bring a natural sweetness to baked goods like donuts, cookies and cakes and depending on the type of honey you use it can also add various flavors to your dishes.
 For instance, Orange Blossom honey can add a citrus note and Buckwheat honey will bring a molasses taste to foods.

 Because honey is sweeter than sugar you’ll want to adjust accordingly for your recipe.
 As a rule of thumb, swap 1 cup of sugar with ½ to ⅔ cup of honey, depending on the sweetness of the honey you’re using.
 And because honey has more water than sugar, you’ll want to reduce any other liquids you’re using in your recipe.
 Start by subtracting ¼ of liquids for every cup of honey you use.